And some thoughts for Eucharistic Revival

 Another look at Holy Thursday

 I’m going to take some words from a modern celebration of Passover, called the Haggadah, and insert them into the Last Supper.
 I’ll imagine a first-century Palestinian take on them.
-(From “English Haggadah Text with Instructional Guide,” online at Chabad.org, my emphasis):
+(From “English Haggadah Text with Instructional Guide,” online at Chabad.org):

-Notice how similar, the words in italics, “This is” and “We were,” are to Jesus’ words.
-Would these words have spoken to Jesus and the apostles of real presence as slaves in Egypt?
-Or that the bread is really the same as the “fathers” ate.
+Notice how similar to Jesus’ words are the words I put in italics: “This is” and “We were.”
+Would these words have spoken to Jesus and the apostles of their really being with slaves in Egypt?
+Or that the bread is really the same as what the “fathers” ate.
 I can only summon up the feelings these words might have conveyed.
 They would be feelings of identification with oppressed Hebrew slaves in a strange land.
 That was the point and, I imagine, the feeling of Passover.
 That and the obligations God imposed on a people rescued from slavery:

 You shall not wrong or oppress a resident alien, for you were aliens in the land of Egypt.
 You shall not wrong any widow or orphan.
 (Exodus 22:20)

 We can imagine the feelings.
 We can also pretty certainly not tell for sure what the substance of the Last Supper’s bread and cup would have been in Jesus’ or the apostles’ theological imaginations.
 Safest, I think, would be to stay with the feelings from the words I’m imagining Jesus using and the words he did use.
-“This is my body … a new covenant … in my blood” must have felt to Jesus and the Twelve something like the Haggadah’s “This is the bread of affliction“ and “We were slaves in Egypt.”
+“This is my body … a new covenant … in my blood.”
+These words may have worked for Jesus and the Twelve much like the way the Haggadah’s — and the Jewish Scriptures’ — “This is the bread of affliction” and “We were slaves in Egypt” work.

 A new covenant

 That first Holy Thursday Jesus was turning toward his own affliction shortly to come.
-It couldn’t have felt like turning away from his work, up to then, of being “pedagogue of the poor” and “prophet of the justice of the reign of God.”
+It couldn’t have felt like turning away from his work, up to then.
+He didn’t stop being “pedagogue of the poor” and “prophet of the justice of the reign of God.”
 The resonance of Passover and Yahweh’s preference for the poor would have been too strong for that.
-So would the Last Supper attendees’ memory of all that Jesus previously had been through and up to.
+So would the memory, palpable around that Last Supper table, of all that Jesus previously had been up to and through.

 “This cup is the new covenant in my blood.”

-Jesus wouldn’t, at this crucial moment, have forgotten his former his opposition to self-serving political and religious powers or his advocacy for the poor.
+“In my blood,” that is, at the cost of my life.
+Jesus wouldn’t, at this crucial moment, have forgotten his former opposition to self-serving political and religious powers or his advocacy for the poor.
 It’s for that activism that these powers, guarding their own interests, criminalized and executed him.

 And Eucharistic Revival

 The Church in America is far from the perilous situation of Jesus and his followers at that first Eucharist.
-But we are in the midst of a Eucharistic Revival.
+But we are undertaking a Eucharistic Revival because of a peril of our own making.
 Apparently, a large percentage of U.S. Catholics no longer believe – or understand – what the Church says about the Eucharist.
 Jesus is really present, “body, mind, soul, and divinity,” under the forms of bread and wine.
 Naturally the revival will stress that doctrine.
 We will be told that Jesus didn’t say, “This represents, or symbolizes, my body … my blood” but “This IS….”
 As if that settles the matter.

 I fear that what Catholics will get out of such teaching is a poor version of Church.
 That would be a version that depends too much on biblical literalism and too little on the Spirit’s guiding the Church in, for example, John’s Gospel.
-More to the point, I fear that the “real presence” in the mind of the faithful will be philosophically sound but fail to inspire or challenge.
+More, I fear that the “real presence” in the mind of the faithful will be philosophically sound but fail to inspire or challenge.
 It may give us an intellectual or faith challenge: How can I believe that!
-But it could fall short of the real challenge – our participation as Christians today in the dynamism and danger of Jesus’ public career from beginning to end.
-That would be a sad way to reflect on Holy Thursday, the day when the threat hanging over Jesus was about to become real.
+Or it may give us necessary support: I have Jesus, really.
+But it could fall short of the real challenge – to take part as Christians today in the dynamism and danger of Jesus’ public career from beginning to end.
+That would be a sad reflection on Holy Thursday, the day when the threat hanging over Jesus was about to become real.